aragon/aragon-cli/docs/Dao-commands.md

 - `--aragon-id`: Assigns an Aragon Id to the DAO.
 - `--template`: The aragonPM repo name of the template that is used to create the DAO.
 Defaults to `bare-template.aragonpm.eth`.
 - `--template-version [version-number|latest]`: The version of the repo that will be used to create the DAO.
 Defaults to `latest`.
 - `--fn`: The function on the template that is called to create a new DAO.
-Defaults to the `newBareInstance` function for `bare-template.aragonpm.eth`.
+Defaults to the `newInstance` function for `bare-template.aragonpm.eth`.
 - `--fn-args`: The arguments that the function to create the template is called with.
 Defaults to an array of arguments.
+To use arrays use the following format `["'0xB24b...73a7', '0xB24b...73a7'"]`.
 - `--deploy-event`: The name of the event that is emitted when the DAO is created.
 The DAO address must be a return argument in the event log named `dao`.
-Defaults to `DeployInstance`.
+Defaults to `DeployDao`.
 - `--ipfs-check`: Whether to have start IPFS if not started.
 Defaults to `true`.

-> **Note**<br>
-> The `kits` has been deprecated and `templates` should be used instead.
-You may find the `kits` notation in some places while we make the transition.

 ## dao apps